-Diane L. Spatz, PhD, RN-BC, FAAN, the Professor of Perinatal Nursing and the Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing, is also the Director of the Lactation Program and a nurse researcher at The Children’s Hospital of Philadelphia.
-A proud alumna, she received her BSN, MSN, and PhD from Penn Nursing.
+Diane L. Spatz, PhD, RN-BC, FAAN is a Professor of Perinatal Nursing & the Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing.
+Dr. Spatz also is the Director of the Lactation Program and a Nurse Researcher at The Children’s Hospital of Philadelphia.
+A proud alumna, she received her Bachelor’s, Master’s and Doctoral degrees from the University of Pennsylvania School of Nursing.

 Dr. Spatz has lectured widely both nationally and internationally.
 In 2007, she was a Visiting Professor at the University of Western Australia.
-In January 2013, Dr. Spatz was invited by the Thai Breastfeeding Foundation and Thai government to travel there for implementation of her 10 Step model in every NICU in Thailand.
-In March, Dr. Spatz was the Frances A. Matsuda Visiting Scholar at the University of Hawaii, consulting with faculty, students, and birth hospitals, as well as conducting a 1 ½ day symposium for the Hawaii Breastfeeding Coalition.
+Her “10 Steps for Human Milk/Breastfeeding for Vulnerable Infants” have been implemented in NICUs throughout the United States.
+In January 2013, Dr. Spatz was invited by the Thai Breastfeeding Foundation and Thai government to provide a 2 ½ day human milk and breastfeeding symposium and her 10 Step model is now being implemented in every neonatal intensive care unit in Thailand.
+In March of 2013, Dr. Spatz served as the Frances A. Matsuda Visiting Scholar at the University of Hawaii, consulting with faculty, students, and every birth hospital on Oahu, as well as conducting a 1 ½ day symposium for the Hawaii Breastfeeding Coalition.